 Let’s say, for example, you consider yourself a good singer but have never sung in public before.
-You can sing in front of a few of your friends as a start.
+You can try singing in front of a few of your friends as a start.
 If they appreciate your skills, you can step it up further.
 If you’re a terrible singer, the worst consequence is facing ridicule from your buddies, which isn’t hard to bear.

-Compare that with signing up for a famous show like Britain’s Got Talent when your entire singing career was within a bathroom.
+Compare that with signing up for a famous show like Britain’s Got Talent when your entire singing career was confined to a bathroom.
 If you sing like a wolf howls, you might just turn into a viral video on the internet.
 I know people crave fame, but that isn’t the publicity I would like.

 5. Ask for feedback

 Try finding out what others think about your skills.
 If you’re fantastic in an area, people will tell you.
 If you’re terrible, you may or may not receive genuine feedback depending on who you’re asking.
-If measuring or evaluating a skill isn’t too hard, find a way to gather feedback.

 Though some skills like singing, dancing, playing a musical instrument cannot be quantified, any person can tell you how good or bad you are.
 Sure, not everyone is qualified to judge a professional event, but anyone can spot a terrible singer or dancer.